January 16, 2018

 In 2017, a 10.84-acre site at the apex of the Dixwell and Newhallville neighborhoods was cleared of its 20th century industrial buildings.
 Before then, the earliest building on the property dated from the Winchester Repeating Arms era in 1909, while more recent research and warehouse buildings were built in the 1980s by the Olin Corporation.
 A series of 1960s structures represented the bulk of the former industrial campus at the intersection of Munson Street and the Northampton Railroad – now the Farmington Canal Trail.
 The property sat contaminated and vacant for years.
 Recently, a real estate developer acquired the property for $0 excluding remediation costs and was granted a requested zoning change from the Heavy Industrial IH zone to the most permissive RH-2 High Density Residential zone in order to allow a several hundred unit (395) market rate residential development for the site as of right.

-Dixwell and Newhallville, which had been dense, bustling urban neighborhoods filled with owner-occupied houses with rental tenants, locally-owned retail establishment, and auxiliary business firms that contracted with Winchester into the 20th century, became impoverished communities by the end of the century.
+Dixwell and Newhallville, which had been dense, bustling urban neighborhoods filled with owner-occupied two-family houses, locally-owned retail establishment, and auxiliary business firms that contracted with Winchesters, became impoverished communities by the end of the 20th century.
 Foreclosure, abandonment, and vacancy led to instances of arson to collect insurance money, facilitated the illicit drug trade, and eventually allowed real estate investors to buy up houses and convert them into extractive rental properties.
 Beginning in the 1970s, Community Block Grants encouraged some development in the neighborhood, but this mostly revolved around demolishing multi-family buildings in order to construct single family houses.
 In the mid-1990s, the City, through its Livable City Initiative, acquired hundreds of abandoned buildings throughout several working class neighborhoods and demolished them.
-The remaining vacant lots were often noncompliant with zoning regulations, so the City would sell the lot to an adjacent property owner for use as a driveway, side yard, or garden in some cases.
-In others, vacant parcels would be turned into community gardens or transferred to a developer for construction when the lot allowed for it.
+The remaining vacant lots were often noncompliant with zoning regulations, so the City would sell the lot to an adjacent property owner for use as a driveway, side yard, or private gardens.
+In other instances, vacant parcels would be turned into community gardens or transferred to a developer for construction when the lot allowed for it.
 Organizations like Habitat for Humanity and Yale’s Building Project through the School of Architecture have built houses in the last couple decades on some of these vacant lots.
 Neighborhood Housing Services (NHS), a non-profit affordable housing development organization, has focused on Newhallville in recent years to renovate distressed houses acquired through foreclosure, abandonment, vacancy, and transfer from the City.

 Very little new construction has taken place within these neighborhoods without substantial subsidy from an institution, labor, or a government program.
 For that reason, a privately-financed projects like 201 Munson Street may seem appealing.